 He trained the other inmates with the technique that he had founded and during 1918 influenza pandemic where tens of millions died, not a single inmate who was taught with this system of exercise caught the dreaded virus.

-It is rather the implementation of each exercise that is more important than the exercise itself that will give most benefit to the participants.
+It is rather the implementation of each one that is more important than the exercise itself that will give most benefit to the participants.
 This is where the pilates principles are important.

 Exercises that are carried out without following the principles thoroughly will not be as effective.
-Exercises completed with the principles are much more fulfilling and advantageous.
+They are completed with the principles are much more fulfilling and advantageous.
 It is a real skill to adhere to the core principles and to master them completely will take a lot of practice and dedication.
-Yet, when completed properly with the exercises is where most benefit will occur.
+Yet, when completed properly with the routines is where most benefit will occur.

-Doing an exercise once or twice properly will be of a greater benefit that doing that same exercise fifteen times incorrectly.
+Doing one once or twice properly will be of a greater benefit that doing that same one fifteen times incorrectly.
 There are many different accessories, machines and equipment that you can use but they aren’t necessary to begin with as all the exercises can be done on the floor.

 What does pilates do for you and your body